-You’ll find a greater sense of direction and purpose for your ministry.
+- You’ll find a greater sense of direction and purpose for your ministry.
 You’ll have more clarity about what you want out of ministry.
-Life can be clearer, and you can have an increase in energy and motivation for the work.
-This alone will help you be a more effective leader.

-You will learn an effective approach to conflict which allows you and other church leaders to take a stand with difficult people, to ride out conflict instead of being thrown by it.
-You’ll be able to experience the ups and downs of congregational life with more grace and less stress.
+- You will learn an effective approach to conflict which allows you and other church leaders to take a stand with difficult people and to ride out conflict instead of being thrown by it.

 Faith.
 I trust that God’s purposes are at work in us and in the world.
 I do this work because I’ve been called to it.

 Hope.
 Opportunities for learning, growth and possibility are always present.

 Reliability.
 I keep my word, and follow through on what I say I will do.

 Depth.
 My goal is always to take my clients and myself deeper.

 Rev. John Reutter-Harrah, Pastor, Prince of Peace Lutheran Church

 I work with leaders on how they make a difference.

 My approach is not about a quick fix or about changing others, but about how leaders themselves step up to the important task of facing challenges, inertia and resistance.